myabc/myabc.github.com/_posts/2012-4-2-crowd-control.markdown

 Yehuda deserves respect, and deserves to be paid a decent rate.
 But I hope I've summed up some of the issues with this approach.
 If the community is taking on the role of investor, then we must be more demanding.
 Yehuda is proposing a new model of funding open-source, and it is entirely right to criticise this process, in order to refine it.

-_As a footnote: this whole issue reminded me that the folks at Travis were due something from me.
-I was in the middle of an internal launch back when the crowd-sourcing started (read – living under a rock) and so it passed me by._
+_As a footnote: this whole issue reminded me that the folks at Travis were due a little contribution from me.
+I was in the middle of an internal launch back when the crowd-sourcing started (read – living under a rock) and so it passed me by.
+I'd encourage you to support an open-source project out there!
+Be it with cash donations or patches._

 [Yehuda Katz]:http://yehudakatz.com/